ghostxmerlin/babylon-toolkit/README.md

 # Development
 Please follow the guidelines outlined in the [DEVELOPMENT.md](DEVELOPMENT.md) file.

-# Working with simple-staking
+# Working with services

-The simple-staking service is located in the `services/simple-staking` directory.
+The services are located in the `services` directory.
 To get started with development, follow these steps:
+Note: Replace `{service-name}` with the actual name of the service you want to work on.
+For example, `@services/simple-staking` and `@services/vault`.

 ```bash
 pnpm run build # Build the entire monorepo.
 After the first run, the build result will be cached for most packages.